-The club has always been involved with the Welsh Thousand Metres Peak race and several years ago Harvey became organiser of the event supported by volunteers from the club.
-The club no longer runs the race, but it remains a very successful fell race in new hands, attracting a large number of army and civilian competitors.
-Harvey also organises a race around Llyn Llydaw each New Year's day, which attracts many runners who are not members of the club.
+The club has always supported the Welsh Thousand Metres Peak race and a few years ago took over the entire organisation of the race.
+It remains a very successful fell race attracting a large number of army and civilian competitors.
+The club also organises a race round Llyn Llydaw each New Year's day.
+Although originally entirely a domestic event it now attracts many runners who are not members of the club.

-The club has had no serious mountaineering accidents but many of our members are now no longer with us, including our much missed Chairman, Sir Brian Smith.
-The founding members are now in a minority but many new members have joined the club and are very active in its affairs.
-Now Harvey is no longer warden of the Pen y Pass Youth Hostel and although the club's activities have become more widespread, Harvey's home, Hafod y Gwynt, has taken its place as the heart of our activities.
-The club now holds at least six meets each year as well as the traditional New Year get together.
+The club has had no serious mountaineering accidents but one of its members Martin Norton died some years ago and more recently Gillian Naish, Jeremy Naish, Mike Leask and John Jackson died of serious illnesses.
+The founding members are now in a minority and many new members have joined the club and are very active in its affairs.

+Now Harvey is no longer warden of the Pen y Pass Youth Hostel and the club's activities have become more widespread, though Hafod y Gwynt has taken its place as the heart of our activities.
+The club now holds at least six meets each year as well as the traditional New Year get together, still at Pen y Pass.